NurkaAmre/image-gallery/README.md

 ### Install

-- To install all the npm packages navigate the folder address on your terminal and enter the below command ⬇️
+- To install all the npm packages navigate to the folder address on your terminal and enter the below command ⬇️
 ``` bash
 npm install
 ```